 Eye Drops with Contact Lenses – Are They a Good Pairing?

-If you are using rewetting eye drops merely for moisturising purposes, rest assure that you are all good.
+If you are using rewetting eye drops merely for moisturizing purposes, rest assured that you are all good.

 With modern and advanced technology, contact lenses have also progressed tremendously over the past years.
 These days, most contact lenses are manufactured in a way that allows it to retain moisture, leaving eyes feeling renewed for almost the entire day.
 It also gives your contact lenses the opportunity to provide a higher level of comfort, catering to sensitive eyes that are prone to allergies and mild infections.
 Who knows, moisturising eyes drops may not even be a necessity anymore.